 CAMTC engages the law firm of Jill S. England, Attorney at Law, in Sacramento, California, for legal services.
-The firm provides General Counsel services; Special Counsel services related to denial and disciplinary matters for individuals, school unapproval and school disciplinary matters, and litigation matters; and specialized legal services related to other matters such as zoning and land use.
+The firm provides General Counsel services; Special Counsel services related to denial and disciplinary matters for individuals, school unapproval and school disciplinary matters, and litigation matters; and specialized legal services related to other matters such as zoning and land use in relation to legislation.
 The firm bills monthly on an hourly basis.